 In many countries festivals are held on the last days before the beginning of lent.
-These include the Fastnacht in Germany and Carnivals in many places including the Marti Gras in New Orleans, Louisiana, the Carnival in Rio de Janeiro, Brazil, and the Carnival in Trinidad.
+These include the Fastnacht in Germany and Carnivals in many places including the Mardi Gras, in New Orleans, Louisiana, the Carnival in Rio de Janeiro Brazil, and the Carnival in Trinidad.

 During Lent it was the custom to fast, as Christ did for his forty days in the desert.
 Every person, including children, was expected to “give up” some food for Lent, especially sweets.